Report a Claim

 In need of a repair shop?
 Just use the tool on the right to locate an auto repair shop near you, including our ConciergeCLAIM® locations.

-Everything you need to know about your repair estimate
+What you need to know about the repair process and your estimate

 Depending on the type of damage, your Travelers Claim professional may need to schedule a time to inspect your vehicle to determine what needs to be repaired or replaced.
 Travelers will always replace damaged safety-related parts (e.g., airbags and tires) with new parts.